 - Transient Tachypnea of the Newborn

-Trisomy 18 and trisomy 13 are genetic disorders that present a combination of birth defects including severe mental retardation, as well as health problems involving nearly every organ system in the body.
+Trisomy 13 and trisomy 18 are genetic disorders.
+They include a combination of birth defects.
+This includes severe learning problems and health problems that touch nearly every organ in the body.

 - Turner Syndrome